jacksenechal/resume/resume.md

 Introduction
 ------------

+My ideal workplace has a vibrant environment of innovation, a strong team practicing **Agile** methodologies, and a culture of excellence.
+It is more than a day job, it is a platform to launch big ideas.
+I bring **10+ years of industry experience**, an appetite for challenges, and a broad understanding of the technological landscape.

 I am an engineer with a passion for the future.
 I wish to see lucid technology guiding the world's vector of change toward the greatest good of humanity.
 I value foresight, innovation, multidimensional thinking, and appropriate application of technology.
 I am existentially